sebastienserre/messesinfo/readme.txt

 == Frequently Asked Questions ==
 = How to display the Mass Schedule ? =
-With the shortcode [messesinfo localityId='LocalityID' result=25].
+With the shortcode [messesinfo data-localityId='78/plaisir/saint-pierre' data-displayDetails='true' data-display=TREE ].

 = Where can I found the LocalityID? =
-You can find it in the plugin's settings.
-In tool submenu.
+In the Messeinfo Website.

 = Where can I see how it works?
 An example with Eglise de la Madeleine in Paris is displayed on [Paroisse-catholique.fr](https://template.paroisse-catholique.fr/)